 With sports medicine, you can get involved in the training room, game coverage, seeing athletes and onsite participation in football games, marathons, and other events that are in need of physiatrists.

-[23:57] What Dr. Sahler Wished He Knew Then that He Knows Now
+[23:57] What Dr. Sahler Wished He Knew About Physiatry

 Chris would just have given himself the reassurance that this is what he wanted to be because he’s basically making a lifelong education.
-There is uncertainty and it’s what everything he thought it would be but it opened up a lot of opportunities for him too.
-So he would then just reassure himself that he’s making the right decision and to just go for it.
+There is uncertainty and it’s what everything he thought it would be, but it opened up a lot of opportunities for him too.
+If he could go back, he would just reassure himself that he’s making the right decision and to just go for it.